 ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet, which can be used as a basis from which the ICANN-PTI term sheet and ultimately the future contract can be developed.
-PTI will need to be established before .
+PTI will need to be established before developing this work further in consultation with independent legal counsel and the counterparty to the contract, i.e. ICANN.